Gabriel Slonina

+In 2023, Slonina was the only goalkeeper included on Goal's NXGN list of the 50 best young players.

 Club career

 Chicago Fire

 Born in Addison, Illinois, Slonina joined the youth academy of Major League Soccer club Chicago Fire in 2013.
 On March 8, 2019, Slonina signed a professional homegrown player contract with the club.
 At the age of 14, Slonina became the second youngest signing in Major League Soccer history and the youngest signing ever for the Chicago Fire.

 On August 4, 2021, Slonina made his professional debut for the Chicago Fire against New York City FC, becoming the youngest starting goalkeeper in league history at 17 years, 81 days.
 Slonina made four saves for the Fire as the match ended in a 0–0 draw which made him the youngest goalkeeper to record a clean sheet in Major League Soccer history.

 Chelsea

-On August 2, 2022, Slonina signed for Premier League club Chelsea for a transfer fee of $10 million, potentially rising to $15 million with add-ons.
+On August 2, 2022, Slonina signed for Premier League club Chelsea for a transfer fee of $10 million, potentially rising to $11 million with add-ons.
+However, as part of the transfer, he remained with the Chicago Fire on loan to complete the remainder of the MLS season, before joining Chelsea on January 1, 2023.
+Slonina made his debut in a Chelsea shirt for the under-21 team in a Professional Development League match versus Wolverhampton Wanderers Development Squad on January 13, 2023.